scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 		 - distributed representation - a representation of a concept is spread over many memory locations
 			 - more robust against noise and information loss

- - Agent types
+### Agent types
-	 - table lookup agents
+ - **Table Lookup Agents**
 	 - maintains an array of previous perceptions, initialized to empty array by default
 	 - has a huge table of rules deciding the action to perform based on the current state AND previous states
 		 - takes a long time to build even with learning because the past data is also taken into consideration
 	 - has no autonomy since all actions are determined from the predetermined rules
-	 - simple reflex agents
+ - **Simple Reflex Agents**
+	 - is literally just a DFA
 	 - looks at current percepts but ignores past percepts
 		 - the output is derived solely from the current environment of the agent
 		 - is simple but has a limited intelligence only
 	 - does not work in partially observable environments since it doesn't have memory
-	 - model based reflex agents
+ - **Model based reflex agents**
 	 - Model - a representation of how things work and the effect of own actions
 		 - State depends on the perception history
 		 - transitional model - knowledge of how the world works
 			 - turning the steering wheel turns the car
 			 - the camera is wet when it is raining
 		 - sensor model - how the state of the world is reflected on the percepts
 			 - droplets appear in the camera when it is wet
 	 - Model based agent - uses a model, previous state, last action and current percept to estimate new current state and make a best guess for its next action using some rules
-	 - goal based reflex agents
+ - **Goal based reflex agents**
 	 - considers the goal in deciding what to do next
 		 - goals are solely binary representations between happy and unhappy states
 	 - can combine knowledge about the goal with the model in considering what action to do next
 	 - involves consideration in the future - what will happen if i do this action, and will it make me happy.
 	 - the knowledge that supports its decisions is represented explicitly and can be redefined
-	 - utility based planning agents
+ - **Utility based learning agents**
 	 - considers satisfaction in different states via a utility function to reach possibly conflicting goals
 		 - since goals are a binary state, a more general measure should allow for a comparison of different world states acdg. to its utility to the agent
 	 - utility function - internalization of the performance measure
 	 - not all utility based agents are model-based, a model-free agent can learn what action is best in a situation without ever learning exactly how that action changes the environment
-	 - learning agents
+ - **Learning agents**
 	 - learning allows the agent to operate in initially unknown environments and to become more competent than its initial knowledge might allow
 	 - Critic - gives feedback values on the percepts, based on a standard
 		 - tells learning element how well the agent is doing with respect to a fixed standard
 		 - conceptually outside the agent
 	 - Problem generator - suggests things to try out, tells the agent to try things it does not know about
 	 - learning element - responsible for making improvements
 		 - uses feedback from the critic on how the agent is doing and determines how the performance element should be modified
 		 - can make changes to any knowledge components incorporated in the previous agents
 			 - Example: Improving the model component of a model based agent so they conform better with reality
 	 - performance element - responsible for selecting external actions
 		 - takes in percepts and decides on actions

-**Problem solving agents**
+### Problem solving agents
  - goal formulation - goals organize behaviour by limiting the objectives and hence the actions to be considered
  - problem formulation - the agent devises a description of the states and actions necessary to reach the goal
 	 - abstraction - the process of removing detail from a representation, a good problem formulation has the right level of abstraction